-Meet Ramat Tejani who has taken the technology industry by storm on an international level since graduating.
-She is currently an Inclusion and Diversity Programme Lead for Amazon Web Services (AWS).
+Meet Ramat Tejani, who has taken the technology industry by storm on an international level since graduating.
+She is currently a Strategic Partnerships Lead (EMEA) at Google.

 |Year of graduation||2008|

 |Course of study||BA(Hons) International Business with Study Abroad Year|

 Award-winning Ramat is the Strategic Partnerships Lead (EMEA) at Google.
 Prior to this, she was the Inclusion and Diversity Programme Lead for Amazon Web Services (AWS).
 Her responsibilities at AWS were broad but focused on increasing and retaining female talent in the tech industry.
 This work led her to feature in the 2021 HERoes list of top 100 women future leaders.

 In 2019 Ramat was shortlisted for the Women in IT Awards for a global project she undertook for International Girls in ICT Day.
 This United Nations initiative aims to create an environment that empowers girls to consider careers in ICT and STEM subjects.

 Ramat also won The Times & Sunday Times and We Are the City - Rising Star in Marketing, PR, and Communications and the Women in Advertising and Communications London Awards.
 'I am a passionate storyteller and I believe that communication is a key factor in ensuring that organisations maintain relationships and engage effectively with their stakeholders.'

 To add to her achievements, Ramat is also the founder of The Inspiration Box, a platform that ignites curiosity within people and reminds individuals that the possibilities in life are endless.
 She hopes to continue to inspire people through podcasts, resources and coaching.